The Honourable Janice Filmon, C.M., O.M., L.L.D., Lieutenant Governor of Manitoba

-Dr. Deborah Lindsay is a part-time pediatrician and former director of the Child Protection Centre (CPC) in Winnipeg.
+Dr. Deborah Lindsay retired in December of 2019 from her long time career as a part-time pediatrician, and former director of the Child Protection Centre (CPC) in Winnipeg.
 She has been with the Child Protection Centre since the mid-80s but has always kept an active role in general pediatrics with monthly and weekly pediatric clinics, including at the Manitoba Youth Centre and the Ambulatory Clinic at Children’s Hospital.
 In her role at CPC she was involved in medical examinations of children and youth, as well as education of various medical and professional groups.
 She has attended court approximately 200 times in child protection cases and has been qualified as an expert witness in both provincial and superior courts in Manitoba, being called primarily by the Crown.
 She has also acted as an expert witness in child protection matters in other provinces of Canada.

 Dr. Lindsay was an examiner for the Royal College of Physicians and Surgeons Canada in Pediatrics and served as a member, then chair, of the Pediatric Test Committee of the Medical Council of Canada.
 She has served on many committees and boards, including the Manitoba Adolescent Treatment Centre Board of Directors, and has served on the Canadian Centre for Child Protection Board of Directors since 2010.

 Michael Susser, Treasurer